Midwife in the Tire Swing

 “You should know that,” Cat added softly.
 “I could tell you more.
 You forget.
 Old folks do.”

 “Rubber heels?
 You missed the latest picture,” Lucy said, “Skidded right by it.”
 It was titled Break Glass in Case of Fire, a hand-painted still life of a fire extinguisher, nickel-plated and framed by a red lacquered metal case.
 A nickel-plated hammer hung by a chain.
+Philomena struggled with the bucket, freeing her foot but leaving its shoe behind.

-“Soviet Realism,” said Lucy, as if trying to break their ice with a hammer of foolery.
+“A touch of Realism,” said Lucy, as if trying to break their ice with a hammer of foolery.
 “In case a picture of a fire breaks out nearby.
 I picked it up for five dollars at the Patrons of Husbandry yard sale.”

 Maybe she just doesn’t get it, Lucy thinks.